Israel election: Netanyahu seeks comeback as country votes - NewsBreak

 Russian troops are reportedly abandoning checkpoints in the occupied Ukrainian region of Kherson, as images circulating on social media appeared to show that a Russian flag had been pulled down from the city council building.
 Yuriy Sobolevskyi, the deputy head of Kherson's regional council, posted a photo on his Telegram...

-(Reuters) - The cost of Russia's military mobilisation and the impact of Western sanctions are set to blow a hole in the government's budget forecasts and drain Moscow's reserves to their lowest level in years, according to analysts' latest calculations.
-That will put an ever greater strain on the Kremlin's...
+Nov 2 (Reuters) - The cost of Russia's military mobilisation and the impact of Western sanctions are set to blow a hole in the government's budget forecasts and drain Moscow's reserves to their lowest level in years, according to analysts' latest calculations.

 The Jewish Press